Zachary Levi: Personal life

 Levi is a sports car and motorcycle enthusiast, and owns a 2009 Nissan GT-R. He is an avid gamer, having first played Super Mario Bros., and appreciates video games for their ability to provide interactive stories.
 He lives near Austin, Texas.
 In September 2010, Levi started his own company, The Nerd Machine.
 He participated in the Celebrity All Star Game at NBA All Star Weekend 2011, playing for the team coached by Magic Johnson.

 On June 16, 2014, Canadian actress Missy Peregrym announced that she and Levi had married in Maui, Hawaii.
 They filed for divorce in April 2015, with the separation date listed in court documents as December 3, 2014.
 In December 2024, Levi announced that his girlfriend Maggie Keating was expecting their child.
 Their son was born in April 2025.

 Levi has been open about his struggles with mental health and suicidal thoughts, both on social media and in his 2022 memoir Radical Love.

+In April 2026, Levi was present at the 2026 White House Correspondents' Dinner shooting.

 Religion

 Levi grew up as a Christian.
-In a 2003 interview with Relevant Magazine, he said that he gets his "peace, comfort, love and talents" from his faith in Jesus Christ.
+In a 2003 interview with Relevant Magazine, he said that he gets his "peace, comfort, love and talents" from his faith.

 Throughout his career, Levi has been mistaken as Jewish.
 Early in his career, a Hollywood agent persuaded him to change his name saying, "A guy named Zach Pugh would not be going far in Hollywood," which led him to drop his last name.
 In a 2013 interview with New York Post, Levi said he has no Jewish ancestry.
 In 2016, he revealed that he had been turned down for a number of roles because casting directors mistakenly thought he was "too Jewish" for the part.

 In 2018, he said, "I'm very spiritual, but not particularly religious."
 While avowing belief in God, he said, "[Religion] is, in my opinion, very destructive to what I believe the true heart and spirit and essence of who God is."
 In a 2021 interview with The Christian Post, he said working on the film American Underdog bolstered his Christian faith, and in getting to work on this project, "it feels like God's fingerprints were all over it."